QAnon, racism and ‘informational anarchy’: Experts on how Elon Musk changed Twitter

 Those who specialise in monitoring the spread of disinformation say ‘trust and safety are dead’ on the social media platform.
 Alex Woodward reports

 One day after officially acquiring Twitter, the world’s wealthiest person pledged that a “content moderation council” would review the restoration of previously banned accounts.
-Elon Musk said that civil rights groups — as well as those who had experience “hate-fuelled violence” — would be a part of this council.
+Elon Musk said that civil rights groups – as well as those who had experience “hate-fuelled violence” – would be a part of the process.

 Then, on 23 November, Musk introduced a Twitter poll asking users whether he should grant “general amnesty to suspended accounts, provided that they have not broken the law or engaged in egregious spam”.

 Extremism researchers and experts who have closely studied the spread of online hate and mis- and disinformation have warned that Mr Musk’s acquisition and the mass return of previously banned users could rapidly deteriorate the platform.
-Under the disingenuous banner of “free speech”, Twitter could become one of the most toxic spaces on the internet for marginalised groups.
+Under the disingenuous banner of “free speech”, Twitter could become one of the most toxic spaces on the internet for marginalised groups, according to experts.

 Without critical guardrails, the platform risks turning into a “hostile environment for people that might be subjected to abuse and the people who don’t want to see it, and that’s the vast majority of people,” according to Imran Ahmed, founder and CEO of the Center for Countering Digital Hate.